ericmjl/essays-on-data-science/docs/people-skills/hiring.md

     then that is an immensely positive sign of a candidate's ability to learn and to empathize with experimental scientists.

-??? question "How much backing theory for the experiment did the candidate reveal?"

-    The candidate should be able to connect the experiment to the theory.
-    As a trivial example, if the experiment contains a polymerase chain reaction (PCR) step, they should be ready to answer questions about how PCR works at some level, with a greater expectation of detail for candidates for higher seniority levels.
-    An alternative example would be a synthesis of knowledge, where a candidate describes a follow-up experiment to one that someone else designed.

-??? question "How much detail did the candidate provide about the experiment?
-Did they highlight limitations of the experiment?"
+??? question "How much detail did the candidate provide about an experiment they designed?
+Did they highlight any limitations of the experiment?"

     This question checks a candidate's proficiency in experiment design.
     The presence of detail helps us build confidence that the candidate actually participated in the experiment design.